Romance & Revelation

 Saint-Saëns & Mendelssohn

-Celebrate love and passion this Valentine’s Day with the remarkable artistry of Saskia Giorgini as she shines on Saint-Saëns’ Piano Concerto No. 2.
-Giorgini plays as if she “has something to say, and she wears it on her sleeve.”
-(NativeDSD).
+Celebrate love and passion this Valentine’s Day with the remarkable artistry of Martina Filjak as she shines on Saint-Saëns’ Piano Concerto No. 2.
 Lina González-Granados leads the RPO with Mendelssohn’s “Scottish” Symphony, sweeping you away to misty landscapes and heartfelt melodies.
-Plus, Lili Boulanger’s D’un matin de printemps opens the concert with youthful energy and fresh springtime romance
+Plus, Lili Boulanger’s D’un matin de printemps opens the concert with youthful energy and fresh springtime romance.

 Dvořák in Love